Marken, Netherlands Guide

 Approximately 1 hour 30 minutes by bus.
 Just a short hop from Marken, Amsterdam offers a world of possibilities.
 Explore the iconic canals by boat, visit world-class museums like the Rijksmuseum or the Van Gogh Museum, wander through the Jordaan district with its charming streets and independent shops, or simply relax in one of the city's many parks.
 Don't forget to sample some local delicacies like stroopwafels or herring!

-Approximately 45 minutes by bus and tram.
+Approximately 1 hour 30 minutes by bus.
 Famous for its cheese, Edam is a delightful town with a rich history and well-preserved architecture.
 Explore the charming canals, visit the Edam Museum, and of course, sample some delicious Edam cheese.
 The town's weekly cheese market (held in July and August) is a must-see.

 Travel Time